-Consists of a practicum including the development and delivery of big-data analysis for supporting business decision making in organizations.
-In this culminating project, students draw on the breadth and depth of the curriculum to address an industry-supplied problem in small teams.
+Students will be guided through the process of developing and delivering a business analytics project to support decision making in organizations.
+In this culminating project, students draw on the breadth and depth of the curriculum to address an industry supplied problem in small teams.
 The capstone project will involve application of industry accepted methodologies and analytical tools to solve real-world problems in R&D, marketing, supply chain, healthcare, finance and/or other disciplines.

 Selected topics having current and future impact in the field of MIS.
 Subject matter to be announced in advance.

 This course introduces the concepts and technologies of data analytics and data mining for transforming data into insight and business intelligence.
 The course studies how the data-driven analytics technologies can be used by organizations to gain competitive advantages, and how to design and develop these technologies.
 Topics include data integration, data transformation, prediction, classification, clustering, association, text mining, optimization, model and performance evaluation, and data-mining related privacy and ethical issues.

 Pre-req: ECON 2110 Statistics for Business and Econmonics I or equivalent, MIST.3050 Application Systems Development or equivalent, or permission of instructor.